The following describes installation and configuration of picoTK. It has been tested with SuSE 7.0 and a RedHat 6.1 Linux distributions.

 You can change the fonts included in the library by changing the

 Makefile.
-The picoTK tool fontripper
+The picoTK tool fontripper rips a X-Font from the

 X-server and converts them into a C sourcefile.
 The file contains a